xiaoyaoyou/x-mall/README.md

 # x-mall
-a demo for distributed app
+a demo for distributed app :D